datasign-tist/Project-03-Wine-Prediction-Using-MLFlow-with-Deployment/README.md

 ------------------------------------------------------------------------------------------------------------
 ## Steps to construct the folder structure and required files.

-1. Create the template.py file --> This will help us avoid manually adding all the folders and files required.
+1. Create the template.py file --> This will help us avoid manually adding all the required folders and files.
 2. Create the requirements.txt ( pip install -r requirements.txt) --> That contains all the required libraries needed, and it will install them in one go.
 3. Create the setup.py --> requirement.txt file.
 It will look for this file to install our package as a local package.
 4. Add the Logging Functionality in the constructor file inside src/project_name --> This customer logging function will help us debug and track our code when deployed in remote servers.